Litigation

 A low level worker worked over 40 hours.
 The company paid him straight time over 50 hours.
 The employee complained that the company was not following the over time regulations.
 The company terminated the individual.

 A building superintendent was hired when she was married.
 She got a divorce and thus became a single mother.
-The company terminated her because of the change in her marital status and replaced her with a married couple.
+The company terminated her because of the change in her marital status and replaced her

 An employee required the modest accommodation of sitting down after several hours of work due to his disability.
 The company refused his request and terminated him.